-In 2017 and 2018 many migrants, mostly originating from Sudan and Eritrea, were sleeping again in the park opposite to the (former) Aliens Office building.
+Since 2017, many migrants, mostly originating from Sudan and Eritrea, are sleeping in the park opposite to the (former) Immigration Office building.
 Many of them refuse to apply for asylum and are therefore not entitled to accommodation under the Reception Act.
-According to NGOs, the persons refused to apply for asylum due to misleading information provided by the government and harsh and repeated police interventions.
-Moreover, some of them feared to be sent back to Italy or Greece under the Dublin Regulation and some others had already obtained a protection status in another EUcountry but were willing to reach the United Kingdom.
+According to NGOs, they refuse to apply for asylum due to misleading information provided by the government and harsh and repeated police interventions.
+Moreover, some of them fear to be sent back to Italy or Greece under the Dublin III Regulation and some others have already obtained a protection status in another EU-country but wish to reach the United Kingdom.
 At the end of September 2017, several NGOs including Ciré, Artsen zonder Grenzen, Médecins sans frontières, Plateforme des citoyens and Vluchtelingenwerk Vlaanderen set up a humanitarian hub for these migrants, where they receive medical and psychological help, legal advice, clothes, and family tracing assistance.
-This hub is located in the Northern train station in Brussels and will continue to provide aid until the end of March 2019.
+This hub is located near the Northern train station in Brussels and continues to provide aid.

-In February 2018, MSF further demonstrated in a report that the mental health of the migrants that are resident in the Maximilian Park and at the Northern train station is negatively affected by a combination of fear of Dublin transfers and police interventions, inhumane living and reception conditions, discrimination and violence, and the lack of opportunities and support.
+In February 2019, MSF further demonstrated in a report that the mental health of the migrants that are resident in the Maximilian Park and at the Northern train station is negatively affected by a combination of fear of Dublin transfers and police interventions, inhumane living and reception conditions, discrimination and violence, and the lack of opportunities and support.
+These problems also prevent them to start an asylum procedure, or to try to obtain another legal status, according to a report written by Vluchtelingenwerk Vlaanderen, Ciré, Nansen vzw, Caritas International and Plateforme des citoyens.